Investigating the Histogram Loss in Regression: Applications

 \section{Applications}

-This section explores the applicability of the HL-Gaussian beyond the previous simple regression datasets.
-We evaluate several network architectures on time-series prediction tasks using both HL-Gaussian and $\ell_2$ loss.
-The network choices include linear models, Long Short-Term Memory (LSTM) networks, and Transformers.
-We then extend the experiments to state-value prediction for Reinforcement Learning, where we evaluate the performance of both losses on the Atari prediction task.
+This section explores the applicability of HL-Gauss beyond the previous simple regression data sets.
+We evaluate several network architectures on time-series prediction tasks using both HL-Gauss and $\ell_2$ loss.
+The network choices include linear models, long short-term memory networks (LSTMs, \citep{hochreiter1997long}), gated recurrent units (GRUs, \citep{chung2014empirical}), and vanilla transformers~\citep{vaswani2017transformer}.
+We then extend the experiments to state-value prediction for reinforcement learning, where we evaluate the performance of both losses on the Atari prediction task.